hnx8/DapperAid/README.md

   - new QueryBuilder.Postgres()
   - new QueryBuilder.SQLite()
   - new QueryBuilder.SqlServer()
-  - new QueryBuilder.MsAccess() // can also be used for SQLServerCE
+  - new QueryBuilder.MsAccess() -- can also be used for SQLServerCompact
   - new QueryBuilder.DB2()

   These instance generates appropriate SQL statement for your DBMS.